 Your second option is to roll the inherited account – tax-free – into an IRA you already possess.
 If you have an employer retirement plan, you can roll the inherited IRA into that account, as well.
 In both of these situations, you become the owner of the IRA.

 If you inherit a Roth IRA as a spouse, you can withdraw any or all of the account, tax-free, provided the account has existed for at least five years.
-You won’t be hit with the 10% early withdrawal penalty.
+In this case, you will not be charged the 10% early withdrawal penalty.

 If you’d rather not take the Roth IRA as a lump sum, you have options.
 The better option for long-term savings is to transfer the assets to an existing Roth or to open a new Roth IRA.
 The account can grow without penalty, due to the lack of required minimum distributions.
 You can also leave the money in the account to grow indefinitely for the next generation.
 This is one of the biggest differences between Roth and traditional IRAs.

-If a parent leaves you an IRA, you’re considered the beneficiary.
+If a parent leaves you an IRA, you are the beneficiary.
 The IRS calls this situation a non-spouse inheritance.
 Parent to child is the most common non-spouse situation, but it’s not exclusive.
-As a non-spouse beneficiary, you’re not allowed to retitle the IRA in your own name.
-That benefit is reserved for spouses.
-You can, however, transfer the account into a new account, which is known as an “inherited IRA.”
+As a non-spouse beneficiary, you cannot retitle the IRA in your own name.
+That benefit is only available for spouses.
+You can, however, transfer the account into a new account.
+This is known as an “inherited IRA.”

 If you only want to withdraw some money, but not all, you can do so.
 You have to transfer the account to an “inherited IRA” held in your name.
-In most cases, you’ll have to withdraw all account funds by December 31 of the fifth year following the account owner’s death.
-This becomes your default option December 31 of the year following the account owner’s death if you don’t proactively choose any other option.
+Note that non-spouse beneficiaries who inherit an IRA in 2020 or later now have to withdraw all funds within 10 years of the original owner’s death.